GaiaNet-AI/workshops/20240515-aicamp/README.md

 ```
 Where is Paris?

-What is the population?

-Plan me a two day trip to Paris.
+Plan me a trip to visit the museums in Paris.

 Where is Beijing?
 ```